adarsh177/TransFunds/README.md

 <h1>TransFunds</h1>

 By: Developer's Monk (Adarsh Shrivastava, Abhishek Kumar)<br>
-**App is live at: https://transfunds.developersmonk.com**
+**User-App is live at: https://transfunds.developersmonk.com** **Ngo-App is live at: https://ngotransfunds.developersmonk.com**

+If you want to list your ngo, head to Ngo-App.
+Else to make donations, head to User-App

 Tarnsparent Fund transfer to NGOs.
-All the NGOs listed here are verified through government website NGODarpan so It is totally genuine
+All the NGOs listed here are verified through government website NGODarpan APIs so It is totally genuine

 ### A Decentralized transparent donation web app using Matic testnet block-chain technology
 - User Identity management - using Portis